dapr-cn/docs/src/content/content/operations/monitoring/metrics/metrics-overview.md

 ---
 type: docs
-title: "Metrics"
+title: "Configure metrics"
-linkTitle: "Metrics"
+linkTitle: "Configure metrics"
 weight: 4000
-description: "Observing Dapr metrics in Kubernetes"
+description: "Enable or disable Dapr metrics "
 ---

+By default, each Dapr system process emits Go runtime/process metrics and has their own [Dapr metrics](https://github.com/dapr/dapr/blob/master/docs/development/dapr-metrics.md).

+## Prometheus endpoint
-Dapr exposes a [Prometheus](https://prometheus.io/) metrics endpoint that you can scrape to:

-- Gain a greater understanding of how Dapr is behaving.
+The Dapr sidecars exposes a [Prometheus](https://prometheus.io/) metrics endpoint that you can scrape to gain a greater understanding of how Dapr is behaving.
-- Set up alerts for specific conditions.

-## Configuration
+## Configuring metrics using the CLI

-The metrics endpoint is enabled by default.
-You can disable it by passing the command line argument `--enable-metrics=false` to Dapr system processes.
+The metrics application endpoint is enabled by default.
+You can disable it by passing the command line argument `--enable-metrics=false`.

 The default metrics port is `9090`.
 You can override this by passing the command line argument `--metrics-port` to Daprd.

+## Configuring metrics in Kubernetes
-You can also disable the metrics exporter for a specific application by setting the `dapr.io/enable-metrics: "false"` annotation to your application deployment.
-With the metrics exporter disabled, `daprd` will not open the metrics listening port.
+You can also enable/disable the metrics for a specific application by setting the `dapr.io/enable-metrics: "false"` annotation on your application deployment.
+With the metrics exporter disabled, `daprd` does not open the metrics listening port.

-The follow example shows metrics are explicitly enabled with the port specified as "9090".
+The following Kubernetes deployment example shows how metrics are explicitly enabled with the port specified as "9090".

 ```yaml
 apiVersion: apps/v1